-3.5 Virtualization
+E. Virtualization

-Recent virtual machine technologies such as Xen, VMWare, amongst others provide excellent examples for virtualization: a well known system interface (the virtual machine and its OS) is provided on top of another similar system interface (the host resource), hiding details of the host system, providing seemingly exclusive access to the system resource (on the virtual machine), while actually performing concurrent resource sharing within the system (multiple virtual machines can run on the host resource).
+Recent virtual machine technologies such as Xen and VMWare amongst others, provide excellent examples of virtualization - the process by which a well known system interface (the virtual machine and its OS) is provided on top of another similar system interface (the host resource).
+Thus the details of the host system are hidden and apparent exclusive access to the system resources on the virtual machine are provided, while actually performing concurrent resource sharing within the system as multiple virtual machines can be run on the host resource.

-3.6 Application
+F. Application

-Although it may be intuitively obvious to the reader what an application is, we want to give an explicit example here.

-Assume a distributed map-reduce creating a genome index of a genome data-set is running on the Amazon EC2 compute Cloud, using data from the Amazon S3 cloud.
+Although it may be intuitively obvious to the reader what an application is, we provide an explicit example here: Assume a map-reduce based distributed application, which creates a genome index of a genome data-set, and is running on the Amazon EC2 compute Cloud, using data from the Amazon S3 cloud.
 The map-reduce components (executable) are running on virtualized resources, which utilize physical resources, managed by EC2's Cloud system.
 For the end-user of the genetic information, the index creation algorithm is the application, with map-reduce being the programming model, and EC2/S3 being the systems used to run that application.
 The system interfaces utilized are the virtual machines of EC2, the REST/HTTP based interface of S3 for data access, and the REST/HTTP based interface for starting jobs on EC2.
 It is important to stress however, that what may be an application for one user, may be consider as a system by another: Amazons EC2 cloud itself can well be considered an application of the underlying service layer.

-3.7 Portal/Science Gateway/Application Environment
+G. Portal/Science Gateway/Application Environment

-The usability of a system is greatly increased if a high level interface is provided to the end-user, which is designed to specifically support that users native work modus.
+The usability of a system is greatly increased if a high level interface is provided to the end-user, which is designed to specifically support that users native work modus4.
 That can be achieved in multiple ways, depending on the prefered work environment of that user, or on the need to integrate with other, existing user tools.
 With respect to the genetics application example discussed above: a portal which allows the end-user to easily switch from a data acquisitions application (genome sequencing) to a data analysis application (the indexing described above) will greatly facilitate the usability of a system to the geneticist.
-Other styles of application environments, such as workflow environments, or command line tools etc, may achieve the same goal.
+Other styles of application environments, such as workflow environments, or command line tools etc., may achieve the same goal.
 The key here is the integration into the prevalent working environment of the end-user in a minimally disruptive way.